 LBH Papua lawyers claim that the police are processing the suspects without having evidence of the involvement of their clients in the attack against the officer.
 The five suspects deny any wrongdoing.
 Some of them testified they were still in Sentani as the attack occurred while others said they had already been at the cemetery to dig a hole and prepare the burial site.
 The lawyers argue that the police arrested the wrong suspects.
 They are concerned that the police are forcing the prosecution despite having sufficient evidence against their clients.

 LBH Papua called upon the police to uphold the principle of equality before the law.
-The chronology of events indicates that two criminal violations occurred, namely the misconduct of the police officers on the hand, and the attack against the police officer on the other hand.
+The chronology of events indicates that two criminal violations occurred, namely the misconduct of the police officers and the attack against the police officer.
 Accordingly, the police should initiate an investigation into both criminal offences.
 LBH Papua director, Mr Emanuel Gobay, stated there are indications that the police officers violated Article 134f on the priority of mourning processions of Law No 22/2009 concerning Traffic and Road Transportation and Article 3g of Government Regulation No 2/2003 concerning Disciplinary Regulations for Members of the Indonesian National Police.

 Detailed Case Data

-administrative region: Indonesia, Papua Province, Jayapura Municipality, Heram District
+administrative region: Indonesia, Papua Province, Kota Jayapura, Heram District

 total number of victims: 83

 perpetrator details: officers of the Jayapura Municipality Police

 Further HRM News: